shikhar360/MyLearnings/TypeScript/Readme.md

 // Because the number is the type that is common in Combined and OtherCombined
 ```

-#### Type Gaurd
+#### Type Guard

-TypeGaurd is just use to check where we are getting our desired type or not
+TypeGuard is just use to check where we are getting our desired type or not

 ```typescript
 //1